InsureMO/rainbow-d9/d9-n6/src/lib/help-docs/step/to-response.md

 The returned data will be written back to memory as the actual result data for this step.

 > How the step's returned data is written back to memory depends on the return result of this process and the chosen write-back strategy.
-> Please refer to the write-back strategy documentation for details.
+> Please refer to the merge-back strategy documentation for details.